QMS (Quality Management System) Definition

-A quality management system consists of a number of processes aimed at efficient and accurate delivery of a value proposition to a customer, client or entry user.
+A quality management system consists of a number of processes aimed at efficient and accurate delivery of a value proposition to a customer, client, or end-user.
 The objective is to meet customer expectations and achieve satisfaction.

 A Little More on What is Quality Management Systems